Proposing and Planning

 - the student-faculty ratio (see “Enrollment” below)

 - the nature of the faculty member’s appointment, with a preference for long-term faculty

-- balance themes, locations, divisions, and pedagogies
+- balance themes, locations, divisions, pedagogies, and new/experienced faculty

 - provide as many opportunities as possible to students within the fixed budget